Example

 Best next step

-Run the bonus tax calculator with your own salary and student-loan setting, then read Bonus tax explained UK if you want the rule layer behind the number.
+Run the bonus tax calculator with your own salary and student-loan setting, then read Bonus tax explained UK if you want the full rule layer behind these numbers.

 Try the calculators